-Title Pauline Hanson is wrong – we need to include children with disability in regular classrooms Degree of recognition National Media name/outlet The Conversation Media type Web Country Australia Date 22/06/17 Description Yesterday, One Nation leader and senator Pauline Hanson suggested it would be better for teachers if students with autism and disability were put in special classrooms.
+Title Pauline Hanson is wrong – we need to include children with disability in regular classrooms Degree of recognition National Media name/outlet The Conversation Media type Web Country/Territory Australia Date 22/06/17 Description Yesterday, One Nation leader and senator Pauline Hanson suggested it would be better for teachers if students with autism and disability were put in special classrooms.

 Hanson used children with autism as an example.
 She argued that their inclusion in regular classrooms was detrimental to non-disabled students, because “it is taking up the teacher’s time”.